How hot weather affects your car: five summer problems explained

 Cars largely cope fine, thanks to decades of design evolution.
 However, they do still have some surprising tricks that only come out in the summer months – and if you're not fully aware of them, these can be alarming.

-Here, we outline five eye-opening things you may find your car doing in the summer... and also explain why they happen, to put your mind at rest.
+Here, in our seasonal car maintenance guide, we outline five eye-opening things you may find your car doing in the summer... and also explain why they happen, to put your mind at rest.

 Are you experiencing a car fault, warning, or mechanical problem on your road trip?
 Find a local mechanic with the RAC.